equinor/python-intermediate/README.md

 have a bugfree program, but that is often unattainable; the second best (since there will be bugs) is a program that crashes on errors, informing users and developers that something went wrong!

+Eric Lippert categorises exceptions into four classes:

+fatal exceptions
+: Exceptions you cannot do anything about (e.g. out of memory error, corruption, etc), so do nothing about them

+boneheaded exceptions
+: Exceptions that you could avoid being raised, such as `IndexError`, `NameError`, `ArgumentError`, etc.  Write your code properly so that they are not triggered, and avoid catching them

+vexing exceptions
+: Exceptions that arise due often to poorly written library code that are raised in non-exceptional cases.
+Catch them, but it is vexing.

+exogenous exceptions
+: Exceptions that you need to deal with, such as `IOError`, network errors, corrupt files, etc.  Try your operation and try to deal with any exception that comes.

 The simplest way to trigger an exception in your terminal is to simply write `1/0`.
 You are asking Python to divide a number by zero, which